RedHate/PSP-Total-Control/README.md

 int editing is up down left and right, and press start or circle.

 If you feel you dont like your database entries, format flash1 to restore a stock registry.

+You can now set your np env var to sp-int, prod-qa or which ever variable you prefer.